ChenRenYi98/CMNet/README.md

 (5) numpy==1.22.4

 # Data Availability
-We will release complete model weights and detailed rate-accuracy results after this paper is accepted.
+The complete model weights and detailed rate-accuracy results will be made publicly available upon acceptance of this paper.